freeCodeCamp/guide/src/pages/bootstrap/index.md

 #### Installation

-There are two main ways to add Bootstrap to your web project, (1) linking to online and publicly available sources and (2) downloading the framework directly and refer to the local copy.
+There are two main ways to add Bootstrap to your web project, (1) linking to online and publicly available sources and (2) downloading the framework directly and refering to the local copy.

-##### Linking to another source
+##### Linking To Another Source

 You can add Bootstrap CSS with a `<link>` element inside the `<head>` of your webpage via Content Delivery Network (CDN), for example: